EffectOrientedProgramming/book/Chapters/07_State.md

 However, conflicts are extremely likely, so some of our writes get clobbered by others, and we end up with less than the expected 100,000.
 Ultimately, we lose information with this approach.

-Performing our side effects inside ZIO's does not magically make them safe.
+Performing our Side Effects inside ZIO's does not magically make them safe.
 We need to fully embrace the ZIO components, utilizing `Ref` for correct mutation.

 ## Reliable State